vibrant-data-labs/openmappr-OLD/README.md

 ### Top Level Modules

 * auth            - user authentication, includes passport config.
 * common          - common elements like auth middlewares, permission middleware.
 * commonOps       - commonOps module. has its own Readme.md file.
 * config          - all common / dev / prod / testing config is made available as a module.
 * data_api        - module for data api. makes networks available through the API
 * datasys         - central data wrangling module. upload data, CRUD on dataset and networks.
 * etl             - ETL pipeline. houses the ETL engine which runs scripts on spark cluster
 * libs            - external libs outside of npm, mostly copy pasted code
 * migrators       - migration code.
 Used when schema is changed, or need to run system wide validations
-* misc_controllers - small controllers which interface with a service. like job / elasticsearch / svg / maintenance controllers
+* misc_controllers- small controllers which interface with a service. like job / elasticsearch / svg / maintenance controllers
 * models          - (depreciated -> contains schema for the old db.
 Used by survey and hence not removed)
 * orgs            - module for organization management.
 * player          - module for player managment. also contains a top_router for player specific routes
 * project         - project module. cloning, deleting and so on.
 * recipe          - Recipe Engine module. each individual stage has its own file.
 * schemas         - All schemas are here.
 This is because I feel they might be shared across multiple projects
 * scriptStore     - contains script runner to run generic scripts on data. depreciated
 * services        - common Services needed by all modules
 * snapshot        - snapshot module.
 * survey          - survey module
 * user            - user management module
 * utils           - common utility functions.
 Also contains parsing code.

 ### Top Level files
 - main_server.js - the server initialization code.